pulumi/docs/content/blog/enforcing-different-kinds-of-policies-for-cloud-resources/index.md

 };
 ```

-If you have multiple resources that require a similar policy, you can group them together under one policy.
-This is possible by setting `validateResource` to an array of callback functions.
+If you have multiple resources that require a similar policy, you can group them under one policy by setting `validateResource` to an array of callback functions.
 The example below shows a case where we want to run similar checks against multiple types of resources.

 ```typescript
 const elbLoggingEnabled: ResourceValidationPolicy = {